Katsu6969/The_PagE/README.md

 # The_PagE
-Personal developer portfolio showcasing projects, skills, and certifications  built with HTML, CSS, JavaScript, and React.js.
+Personal developer projects, skills, and certifications  built with HTML, CSS, JavaScript, and React.js.